GuilinXie/MachineLearning/README.md

 | 5 | ROC/AUC     |     |
 | 6| Confusion Matrix    |     |

+* Note:
 **ROC/AUC** for binary classify
 Sensitivity(Recall, True Positive Rate)->ROC y-axis
 Specificity(False Positive Rate) -> ROC x-axis

 **confusion matrix**
-In my project, I use confusion matrix to check the model performance.
+* In my project, I use confusion matrix to check the model performance.
 <div align="left">
 <img src="https://github.com/GuilinXie/MachineLearning/blob/master/image/confusion%20matrix.png" width="50%" height="50%"/>
 </div>

 ## 5. Interpret Models
-Generally, LR model is not easy to interpret because of the random selection of samples and features,
+* LR model is not easy to interpret because of the random selection of samples and features,
-but we could still pick some of the individul trees to visulize the prediction logics.
+* However could still pick some of the individul trees to visulize the prediction logics.
-In this project, I chose one tree(max_depth=4, max_features=4) from the forest to check how features contribute to the final classification.
+* In this project, I chose one tree(max_depth=4, max_features=4) from the forest to check how features contribute to the final classification.

 <div align="left">
 <img src="https://github.com/GuilinXie/MachineLearning/blob/master/image/tree_visulization.png" width="90%" height="80%"/>